Updated: Aug 10

 Challenge yourself this year to set a fresh goal, one you haven’t set before.
 If you still have the same aspiration (such as to exercise more, or to eat better) that is great — it just means that you need to find a new type of goal to set around this aspiration.

 Let’s say that you’ve previously set a resolution to “eat healthy snacks at work” and you struggled to meet it, but you still want to improve your eating.
 This year, set a new goal to: “hire a nutrition coach for 6 months to improve my eating and food knowledge” or “take two healthy snack breaks per day during workdays.”

 Looking for a fresh source of motivation for your health goals?
-To help kick start your 2021 the right way, I am offering a free 7-day Fitness, Nutrition, & Yoga Challenge.
-When you sign up, you’ll receive quick and effective workouts, healthy recipes and recommendations for each meal of the day, and guided yoga videos to help you begin your year with less stress.
-Join me in a one-week challenge — it may be the new approach you need to refresh your long-standing resolution!
+To help kick start your 2021 the right way, join my exclusive Facebook Group: Be the CEO of Your Stress.
+When you join, make sure to introduce yourself and check out the Guides!
+You’ll find stress management tips, effective workouts, healthy recipes and recommendations for each meal of the day, guided yoga videos to help you begin your year with less stress and so much more.
+It may be the first step you need to refresh your healthy lifestyle routine!

 Mistake 5.
 Ignoring the Mindset Factor

 One subtle mistake I see often, that makes a big difference, is setting a health goal that focuses on your physical body without taking into account your mind.

 If you have been going about your life without exercising during the week, what is going to get you to change that habit now?
 You cannot make a change in your life without also shifting the way that you think.
 Mindset is a key factor in achieving any health goal because your thoughts influence your actions (or, lack of action).